ethereum/ethereum-org-website/src/content/decentralization/index.md

 ### Less to pay for {#operational-efficiency}

-In short, decentralization cuts out the intermediary.
-When you (or the merchant selling you something, if you believe that merchants altruistically assume the costs of payment processing) pay a centralized credit card company a percentage of every purchase, you are paying for:
+Decentralization cuts out the intermediary.
+When you pay a centralized credit card company a percentage of every purchase, you are paying for:

 - The trusted position of the processor as a third party
 - The point-of-sale infrastructure